lucasnell/nell_website/content/research/_index.md

 +++
 <!-- change toc to true if you want a table of contents -->
 <!---
-Add these when you add a research page: menu = "main" weight = 2
+Add these when/if you add a research page: menu = "main" weight = 2
 -->